fivequarters/fusebit.io/src/_blog/_posts/japa-test-runner.md

 The Japa Node.js test runner offers a quick, easy way to test your backend without spending a lot of time and work on setup.
 Not only that, but you have multiple options for configuring Japa to best meet your use case.
 You should now have a good sense of how Japa can work for you, but for more details, check the [Japa documentation](https://japa.dev/).

 Another way to improve your projects is with a developer-friendly platform like [Fusebit](https://fusebit.io/).
 The platform allows you to quickly and easily add multiple third-party integrations to your projects.
 The test runner in the Fusebit Editor uses JavaScript in a Node.js environment.
 Fusebit also offers ready-made templates for common scenarios, so that you spend less time learning and more time on building your product.

-The cloud-native platform handles scalability and maintenance for you, and its flexibility means there are few limits on what you can build.
+The Fusebit cloud-native platform handles scalability and maintenance for you, and its flexibility means there are few limits on what you can build.

 You can get started with Fusebit’s [free plan](https://fusebit.io/pricing/) or learn more about the platform in the [documentation](https://developer.fusebit.io/docs).